U.S. Senator Pushes Amazon into Matter Smart Home Initiatives | ExBulletin

 U.S. Senator Pushes Amazon into Matter Smart Home Initiatives

-June 23 (Reuters)-Google at Amazon.com Inc (AMZN.O) and Alphabet Inc (GOOGL.O) learn more about how smart home devices and virtual assistants support competition and user privacy.
-US Senator Amy Klobuchar wrote a letter to the company on Tuesday.
+(Reuters)-Amazon.com Inc and Alphabet Inc’s Google need to provide details on how smart home devices and virtual assistants support competition and user privacy, U.S. Senator Amy Klobuchar said.
+I wrote to both companies on Tuesday.

 The Senate Judiciary Committee’s Antitrust Subcommittee chairman said in a letter last week that testimony by corporate lawyers left concerns about domination of fast-growing areas.

 She asked companies about products that support and do not support the recently revamped industry alliance known as Matter.
-The group, including Apple Inc (AAPL.O), Ikea and others, aims to enable home automation gadgets such as internet-connected lighting and speakers from various companies to synchronize with each other.
+The group, including Apple Inc, Ikea and others, aims to enable home automation gadgets such as internet-connected lights and speakers from various companies to synchronize with each other.

 “How long do you commit to support Matter’s interoperability projects, and who is responsible for deciding whether to extend your commitment to Matter?”
 Crobshire with Amazon I wrote a letter to Google.